 House prices continued to rise in the Greater Toronto Area during April, with the latest report from TREB showing a 24.5% year-on-year increase in the average selling price and a slight increase from the previous month.

 Rising to a new high of $920,791, the average selling price for all homes in the GTA was $181,029 higher than at the same point last year.
 However, that number is only $4,224 higher than the average selling price for March, just a 0.46% increase.

-It is still too early to determine if the recent swath of changes made by the provincial Liberals have had an impact on the market because there were a number of smaller month-to-month increases in 2016 but they turned out to be isolated events, which may be the case here.
+It is still too early to determine if the recent swath of changes made by the provincial Liberals have had an impact on the market and house prices because there were a number of smaller month-to-month increases in 2016 but they turned out to be isolated events, which may be the case here.

-Interestingly, there was a slight drop in the average selling price of detached homes in the GTA ($1,214,422 in March; $1,205,262 in April) but prices still remained strong in Toronto and York Region.
+Interestingly, there was a slight drop in the average selling price of detached homes in the GTA ($1,214,422 in March; $1,205,262 in April) but detached house prices still remained strong in Toronto and York Region.
 The average selling price for a detached house in Toronto rose to $1,578,542, while York Region was just behind at $1,454,520.

 The report also shows that houses were snapped up quicker in April, averaging just nine days on the market compared to 10 in March and 16 in April 2016.
 This is particularly notable because there was also a 3% year-on-year increase in active listings and a massive 64.3% increase when compared to March.